 It features an essay by artist and agricultural activist Fritz Haeg, who tagged it all “a handsome piece of pragmatic poetry.”
 Architectural historian Meredith TehHoor, architect Winy Maas and Gramercy Taven head chef Michael Anthony also contributed.

-“It’s kind of a mélange,” Dan said.
-“But it’s been edited into one narrative that almost reads like a novel.
+“It’s kind of a mélange,” Wood says “But it’s been edited into one narrative that almost reads like a novel.
 It was done in a matter of months.”

 It was re-christened P.F.1.

 It was a floating urban farm, complete with chickens.
 Even for someone who writes and teaches about sustainable urbanism, who’s known as a self-proclaimed farmer, the learning curve was enormous.
-“The closest we’d been to real dirt was the dust in our apartments,” Dan said.
+“The closest we’d been to real dirt was the dust in our apartments,” he says.

 They call their concept for urban planning “rurbanization,” believing that cities need to co-opt the best of rural life and become more localized and sustainable.